jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 organizations are now exposing more attack surfaces to potential adversaries.
-Defenders must be prepared to deal with devices in their networks which they cant physically access and may not even be able to access at all in a BYOD scenario, exposing more of their organizational assets to the outside world.
+Defenders must be prepared to deal with devices in their networks which they can’t physically access and may not even be able to access at all in a BYOD scenario, exposing more of their organizational assets to the outside world.